 CEQA and the State CEQA Guidelines recognize that between the date an environmental document is completed and the date that a project is fully implemented, one or more of the following changes may occur: 1) the project may change; 2) the environmental setting in which the project is located may change; 3) laws, regulations, or policies may change in ways that impact the environment; and/or 4) previously unknown information can arise.
-CEQA requires the Lead Agency to evaluate any such changes and to determine whether or not they affect the conclusions in the environmental document.
+CEQA requires the Lead Agency to evaluate any such changes, and to determine whether or not they affect the conclusions in the environmental document.

 In July 2000, the Hercules City Council adopted the Hercules Waterfront District Master Plan (WDMP), which covered 167 acres along the Hercules waterfront.
-In the summer of 2008, local voters approved a subsequent ballot measure, the Waterfront Now Initiative, which the City Council adopted as an ordinance in August 2008.
+A subsequent ballot measure, the Waterfront Now Initiative, passed among local voters in the summer of 2008 and was adopted as an ordinance in August 2008.
 The Waterfront Now Initiative modified the City's General Plan, Zoning Ordinance, and WDMP, and began the entitlement process for implementing the final stages of the WDMP through the Hercules Bayfront Project.
 The Hercules Bayfront Project covers a 42.36-acre portion of the WDMP area.

-In October 2011, the City of Hercules (City) certified the Final EIR for the Hercules Bayfront Project (2011 Certified EIR), which allowed for 1,392 residential units, 115,000 square feet of office uses, 90,000 square feet of retail uses, and 134,000 square feet of flex space on the Hercules Bayfront Project site (the flex space may be used for up to an additional 134 residential units).
-These buildout estimates are allocated in the 2011 Certified EIR to sub-district "Blocks" A through S.
+In October 2011, the City of Hercules (City) certified the Final EIR for the Hercules Bayfront Project (2011 Certified EIR), which allowed for 1,392 residential units, 115,000 square feet of office uses, 90,000 square feet of retail uses, and 134,000 square feet of flex space on the Hercules Bayfront Project site.
+These buildout estimates are allocated in the 2011 Certified EIR to sub-district "blocks" A through S.